 Although there is great variation in the design of school report cards, they generally begin with a profile that provides background information about the school and its students.
 The profile usually summarizes the school's mission, goals, and accomplishments.
 State law requires that the SARC contain all of the following:

-In addition, NCLB requires that SARCs contain reports concerning the "adequate yearly progress" of students in achieving state academic achievement standards; Title 1 Program Improvement; graduation rates at the secondary level; and, starting with the SARCs to be published in 2004–05, the extent to which "highly qualified" teachers are teaching core academic subjects.
+In addition, ESSA requires that SARCs contain reports concerning the "adequate yearly progress" of students in achieving state academic achievement standards; Title 1 Program Improvement; graduation rates at the secondary level; and, starting with the SARCs to be published in 2004–05, the extent to which "highly qualified" teachers are teaching core academic subjects.

 School report cards must be updated annually.